andalenavals/momentsml/scripts/fiducial/README.md

 Workflow
 --------

+Set the workdir path in ``config.py`` to an empty directory.

-### Simulations
+### Simulations, with ``run_11_sim.py``

-Dataset categories:
+The first step is the generation of data.
+This involves the use of GalSim to create images, the feature measurement on these images, and the structuring of these features into an astropy Table.
+All these steps are done by one single script, ``run_11_sim.py``, on each individual data set.
+In other words, one call to ``run_11_sim.py`` will generate the data to train the point estimator, another call to ``run_11_sim.py`` the data to train the weights, and so on.

+The final product of this ``run_11_sim.py`` scirpt is a pickle file containing an astropy Table.
+This table is structured so that each row corresponds to one _case_.
+Some columns are multi-dimensional, with the second index pointing at all the _realizations_ of a case.

+When running this script, the generated images will be organized inside ``workdir/sim`` (in a structure involving timestamps), while the final Table is written in ``workdir/simmeas/dataset_name/groupmeascat.pkl``.

+Before describing the use of ``run_11_sim.py``, we introduce some abbreviations we use for dataset categories:

   * si : "simulation inspection" : a small set of galaxies drawn from the parameter distributions, to test feature measurements etc.
-  * ts : "train shear" : cases contain always the same galaxy, rotated on a ring
+  * tp : "train point-estimator" : cases contain always the same galaxy, rotated on a ring
-  * vs : "validate shear" : same structure as ts, to probe (conditional) biases of the shear point estimate
+  * vp : "validate point-estimator" : same structure as ts, to probe (conditional) biases of the shear point estimate
   * tw : "train weights" : cases contain different galaxies
   * vo : "validate overall" : same as tw, cases contain different galaxies, for an overall validation.

+Furthermore, we will use the code "varpsf" for datasets related to the variable psf experiements.

+As ``run_11_sim.py`` involves the content of ``simparams.py``

+I AM HERE

 Key sets (constant PSF)